 While an LMS can store and report on eLearning data, its records only go back to the point when the learner started using the system.
 On top of this, once the learner finishes, there isn’t typically any way for them to take their records with them.

-An LRS is designed to make this data accessible.
+An Learning Record Store is designed to make this data accessible.
 Information can be added to it, but it can also be exported.
 A learner could potentially have their own personal data locker which they could take with them when they start a new job.
 This would give their new employer a clear idea of all of the training they’ve done so far, allowing them to tailor a development programme to suit them.

 Correlation with performance